neo-project/docs/en-us/white-paper.md

 #### Others

-Digital asset functions can also be used distribute shares, financial proofs, etc .; digital confirmations can be used as receipts, agreements; Decentralizaion functions can be used for large-scale commodity exchanges, and foreign exchanges.
+Digital asset functions can also be used to distribute shares, financial proofs, etc.; digital confirmations can be used as receipts, agreements; Decentralizaion functions can be used for large-scale commodity exchanges, and foreign exchanges.

 ### Legal Status